-Each year, Mycobacterium tuberculosis accounts for nearly 2 million deaths and is responsible for 9 million newly diagnosed cases of tuberculosis worldwide.
+Each year, Mycobacterium tuberculosis accounts for approximately 1.4 million deaths and is responsible for 9 million newly diagnosed cases of tuberculosis worldwide.
 Mycobacterium tuberculosis is spread from person-to-person via respiratory transmission, and has the potential to become resistant to many or all of the antibiotics currently used if antimycobacterial treatment is not promptly initiated.
 Therefore, rapid and accurate detection of Mycobacterium tuberculosis in patient specimens is of clinical and public health importance.

 Conventional culture methods can generally detect Mycobacterium tuberculosis in 2 to 3 weeks, although up to 8 weeks of incubation may be required in some instances.
 Developed at Mayo Clinic, this rapid PCR assay detects Mycobacterium tuberculosis complex DNA directly from respiratory specimens and other specimens without waiting for growth in culture and, therefore, the results are available the same day the specimen is received in the laboratory.
 A mycobacterial culture should always be performed in addition to the PCR assay.
 The PCR assay is rapid but the culture has increased sensitivity over the PCR assay.
 The PCR assay targets a unique sequence within the katG gene, which is present in members of the Mycobacterium tuberculosis complex.
 In addition, the assay can detect genotypic resistance to isoniazid mediated by mutations in the katG target, when present.

 Rapid detection of Mycobacterium tuberculosis complex DNA, preferred method

 Detection of Mycobacterium tuberculosis, when used in conjunction with mycobacterial culture

 A positive result indicates the presence of Mycobacterium tuberculosis complex DNA.
 Members of the Mycobacterium tuberculosis complex detected by this assay include Mycobacterium tuberculosis, Mycobacterium bovis, Mycobacterium bovis Bacillus Calmette-Guerin, Mycobacterium africanum, Mycobacterium canetti, and Mycobacterium microti.
 Other species within the Mycobacterium tuberculosis complex (eg, Mycobacterium bovis subspecies caprae and Mycobacterium pinnepedi) should, in theory, be detected using the primer and probe sequences in this assay, but they have not been tested.
 This assay method does not distinguish between the species of the Mycobacterium tuberculosis complex.